 - The First Indochina War.

 Last but not least, whether you are into war documentary or not, war photographers are a source of inspiration for everyone.
 They risk their lives to provide the world with the truth about wars.

 In such times when evidence of inhumanity overwhelm us, and the new generation is busy looking into their cell-phone cameras—war photography changes the perception altogether.
-They may seem obsolete, but in reality, they are treasured by those who know its worth.
+They may seem obsolete, but in reality, they are treasured by those who know their worth.

 This world of conflicts requires experienced photographers and demands nuanced truth to be captured and presented.
 And the best way to do so and counter the rampant distortion of the Digital Age is through war photography.
 That is why we honor it, and so should you!